bduckdev/bduckdotdev/content/projects/bduckdotdev.md

 ### Technologies Used

-(templ should be hear too but it's not in devicons)
+(templ should be here too but it's not in devicons)

 <div class="text-7xl lg:text-8xl grid grid-cols-3 mx-auto place-items-center w-full">
 <i class="devicon-go-original-wordmark"></i>